 If the workers you hire are not protected by WorkSafe BC then they are protected by you.
 That basically means if an uninsured worker is hurt on your property you are liable for the injury and damages.
 It is in your best interest as a prospective customer to make sure your selected roofing company carries adequate liability insurance and WorkSafe BC to protect you from legal responsibility.

 Most Roofing companies will fall under the steep slope roofing insurance category because that is the highest risk category and the only way to be covered for all roofs.
-Check out this WorkSafeBC PDF on the costs per worker for steep sloped roofer injuries.
+The WorkSafeBC website has more info on the costs per worker for steep sloped roofer injuries.

 If you chose to hire workers that do not have liability or Worksafe BC coverage, then you become the insurance.